wishfestive/wishfestive.github.io/README.md

 ## Description

-This is the source code for a psychotherapy website.
+This is the source code for a psychotherapy practice's website.
 It was created using HTML/CSS, Bootstrap, and JavaScript.

 ## Table of contents